-On his death in 1970 the majority of the flock was culled but a few were dispersed, including six ewes and a ram which were bought by Joe Henson and taken to the Cotswold Farm Park.
-All today’s Castlemilk Moorits are descended from these few founding sheep.
+On his death in 1970 the majority of the flock were sadly culled but a few were dispersed, including six ewes and a ram which were bought by Joe Henson and taken to the Cotswold Farm Park.
+All today’s Castlemilk Moorits are descendants of the few founding sheep.

-The Castlemilk Moorit is one of the larger primitive (type) breeds.
+The Moorit is one of the larger primitive (type) sheep breeds.
 Mature ewes weigh around 40k (85lbs) and rams 55k (120lbs).
 The head is clean and level between the ears.
-The ewes have 2 uniform, wide spreading horns.
+The ewes have two, uniform, wide spreading horns.
 These are much heavier and evenly spiralled in the rams, avoiding the cheeks.

-Boreray Sheep are closely geographically and socially linked to Soay Sheep, however the 2 breeds are genetically different.
-Boreray sheep are descended from the domestic sheep kept by the St. Kildans.
+Boreray sheep are closely geographically and socially linked to Soay sheep, however the two breeds are genetically different.
+Boreray sheep descend from the domestic sheep kept by the St. Kildans.
 When the inhabitants evacuated Hirta, the main island of St. Kilda, in 1930, all their domestic stock went with them.
 Any sheep left on the island were culled.
-Luckily for the breed a replacement flock of domestic sheep had been kept on the island of Boreray.
+Luckily for the breed, a replacement flock of domestic sheep had been kept on the island of Boreray.
 They were left there after the evacuation and have lived feral on the island ever since.
-Some time about 50 years’ ago a small group was taken off the island, the descendants of which are now registered with the Rare Breeds Survival Trust.
+About 50 years’ ago a small group were taken off the island, the descendants of which are now registered with the Rare Breeds Survival Trust.
 Boreray sheep are classified as “vulnerable” on the RBST Survival Watch list.

 Native Breed Hogget & Mutton

-We take orders late summer for meat produced on the farm.
+We take orders in late summer for meat produced on the farm.

-Castlemilk Moorit & Boreray meat, reared with love, Isle of Wight fresh air and grass, is very lean with a fine grained texture.
-Try some and I’m sure you’ll agree it’s a far more tasty product than that which you can buy in a supermarket.
+Castlemilk Moorit & Boreray meat, reared with love on the Isle of Wight fresh air and grass, is very lean with a fine grained texture.
+Try some and I’m sure you’ll agree it’s a far more tasty product than what you can buy in a supermarket.

 Although Castlemilk Moorit & Boreray sheep are rare native breeds, the older animals need to be culled and eaten in order to make way for new lambs in the Spring.
-By ordering this meat you are helping to ensure the future of this breed, it is important to maintain the diversity of different breeds.
+By ordering this meat you are helping to ensure the future of this breed – it is important to maintain the diversity of different sheep breeds.

-Reasonably priced at £60 for half or £110 for whole – please contact Kathy by e mail email@example.com or call 01983 840781 to order.
+Meat is reasonably priced at £60 for half or £110 for whole – please contact Kathy by email on email@example.com or call 01983 840781 to order.
 Please bear with us as we only have a limited supply of this rare breed meat and can only fulfill sales direct from the farm subject to availability.

-Dexter beef is often available – please enquire if you’d like some.
+Dexter beef is often available to buy too– please enquire if you’d like some.

-Fleece & products – please visit our online shop
+Our fleece & products are sold under the name of Wight Grown Wool – please visit our online shop!